maixnor/wu-quartz/content/semester 1/Optimization.md

 $f_{max}(x,y)$ such that $g(x,y) = 0$

 $\mathcal{L}$
-#todo finish math notation
+#wontfix finish math notation

-#todo write some F# code or R
+#wontfix write some R code

 # Epsilon
 In Math in general the Epsilon $\mathcal{E}$ is something that is positive and very small.
 This can be used to overcome rounding errors in [[Numerical Approximation]] problems.